MatthewKaus/MatthewKaus/README.md

 <br />

-Currently a Teaching Assistant at Trillogy Education Coding BootCamps.
+Currently a Teaching Assistant at Trillogy Education Coding BootCamp.

 Web developer with data science experience educated at the University of New Mexico.
 Recently earned a certificate in full-stack web development from the University of Arizona, with knowledge in JavaScript, CSS, and ReactJS.
 Excited to develop responsive and